re-marked/re-marked/README.md

 - 🖥️ [ASCII Video Player](https://github.com/re-marked/ascii-vid) — High-res terminal video renderer (local + YouTube).
 One-shot with AI.
 - 🎮 [My First Game](https://github.com/re-marked/gameoflife) — Made this at 11 with ChatGPT.
 My OG vibe-coded app.

-## What I'm Doing

-- **Building AgentBay.cc** — Racing to launch the first agentic marketplace.
-Agents that actually *do things*, not just chat.
-- **Exploring agent evolution** — OpenSwarm agents compete through debates.
-Losers die, winners specialize.
-Natural selection for AI teams.
-- **Shipping fast** — Full apps in days, not months.
-TypeScript everything.
-Claude Code as primary dev tool.
-- **Experimenting with multi-agentous and self-improving systems** — AI agents waging war across Europe while humans watch, a Discord for debate and shit talking for OpenClaws, Ego Death simulator for Claude...

 ## Philosophy

 > *"Every person is a corporation.
 You are the boss — dozens of AI agents work for you.
 The real skill now becomes systems thinking, execution speed, and creativity."*